peter-mouland/42/README.md

 *Danilo Poccia - Author of AWS Lambda in Action, Technical evangelist at Amazon*

 #### 14 :: Architectural patterns for microservice development
 This session explains the common patterns used in microservice development including asynchronous processing and event driven systems.
-We will understand why Microservices has come into existence by examining some of the problems of the past
+We will understand why Microservices has come into existence by examining some of the problems of the past.
 *Jonathan Coltman*

 #### 15 :: Agile 101